-The following article will outline the new HMIS data entry training for Housing System Navigators (HSN), which grants users access to following funded Housing System Navigation (HSN) projects in the HMIS:
+The following article will outline the new HMIS data entry training for Housing System Navigators (HSN), which grants users access to funded Housing System Navigation (HSN) projects in the HMIS.

 An in-person training for existing navigators was held on August 15, 2024 .
 The recording can be found below.
 Navigators that did not attend must complete the steps outlined below.